Vanes Martirosyan

-Vanes Norikovich Martirosyan (/ˈvɑːnɛs/ Վանես Մարտիրոսյան; born May 1, 1986) is an Armenian-American former professional boxer who competed from 2005 to 2018.
+Vanes Norikovich Martirosyan (/ˈvɑːnɛs/ Վանես Մարտիրոսյան; 1 May 1986 – 23 November 2025) was an Armenian-born American professional boxer who competed from 2005 to 2018.
 He challenged twice for a light middleweight world title in 2013 and 2016, and once for unified middleweight world titles in 2018.

 Early life

-Vanes was born on May 1, 1986, in Abovyan, Armenia.
+Vanes was born on 1 May 1986, in Abovyan, Armenia.
 Vanes' father, Norik Martirosyan, was an amateur boxer in Armenia who worked for an industrial company and was also in the army.
-Vanes has two brothers, one older and one younger, and a sister.
+Vanes had two brothers, one older and one younger, and a sister.

-His family moved to Glendale, California when he was four years old.
+His family moved to Glendale, California, when he was four years old.
 He started boxing when he was seven after his father found out there was a gym in Glendale.

 Martirosyan was taken out of junior high school by his father and became home-schooled once it had become clear that he needed to keep his son's fighting confined to the ring.

 Amateur career

 Martirosyan was an eight-time National Champion and a Golden Gloves Champion.

-In 2004, after winning a match against Haiti's Andre Berto in the 1st AIBA American 2004 Olympic Qualifying Tournament in Tijuana, Mexico, Martirosyan secured a spot in the US Olympic Team.
+In 2004, after winning a match against Haiti's Andre Berto in the 1st AIBA American 2004 Olympic Qualifying Tournament in Tijuana, Mexico, Martirosyan secured a spot in the U.S. Olympic Team.
 He represented the United States at the 2004 Olympics as a Welterweight at age 18.
 He was on the same Olympic team as Andre Ward and Andre Dirrell.